distro/distro.github.com/docs/packo/index.md

     to, so sandbox killed the process to prevent damages, if you're sure you wanted it to access that place configure `sandbox` to be able to do so.
 Read `sandbox`'s documentation to know how.

-*   If you can't install `sandbox` and `fakeroot` you can use packo anyway, just don't use the protected syntax (packo &lt;command&gt;) but use packo-&lt;command&gt; which is the not secure way.
+*   If you can't install `sandbox` and `fakeroot` you can use packo anyway, just don't use the protected syntax (packo `<command>`) but use
+    `packo-<command>` which is the not secure way.
 I suggest getting `sandbox` and `fakeroot` anyway because packages could do something harmful by mistake or on purpose, you can never know.

 It's slow as hell :(
 --------------------